Daniel-Brai/My_Git_and_Github_Journey/README.md

-# My Git Journey
+# My Git and Github Journey

-My path towards learning git and its workings in a workspace
+My path towards learning git and its workings in a workspace.